ionic-team/ionic-docs/src/pages/appflow/package/native-configs.md

 Deploy Channels so that you can install all the environments on a single device and easily tell the apart
 * leaving the [DisableDeploy](/docs/appflow/deploy/api#disabledeploy) `true` for development and automatically setting it back to `false` when building binaries for release

-To create one make sure you've upgraded to a plan that includes them and go to the `Package > Native Configs` tab in the sidebar and click `New native config`.
+To create one go to the `Package > Native Configs` tab in the sidebar and click `New native config`.

 ![Native configs](/docs/assets/img/appflow/ss-native-configs.png)